etorres-revature/Responsive_Portfolio/README.md

 #### CSS

 <p align="justify">
 Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language (such as HTML5).
 CSS is designed to enable the separation of presentation and content, including layout, colors, and fonts.
-This separation improves content accessibility to provide more flexibility and conttrol in the specificatio nof presntation characteristics, enabling multiple web pages to share formatting by specifying relevant CSS in a separate file, which redduces complexity and repetitioin in the structural content (HTML) as well as enabling the file to be cached to improve the page load speed between the pages that share the file and its formatting.
+This separation improves content accessibility to provide more flexibility and control in the specificatio nof presntation characteristics, enabling multiple web pages to share formatting by specifying relevant CSS in a separate file, which redduces complexity and repetitioin in the structural content (HTML) as well as enabling the file to be cached to improve the page load speed between the pages that share the file and its formatting.
 </p>
 <p align="justify">
 Separation of formating and contnt also makes it feasible to present the same markup page in different styles for differnt rendering methods, such as on-screen, in print, by voice, and on Braille-based tactivle devices.